YT-Twilight/WhityGhost/EXTRA.md

-Okay, now I will change the world.
+Oh, soon he will change the world.